Worth Watching Stock for Traders: Roku (ROKU)

 Roku (ROKU) STOCK PRICE MOVEMENT:

+VOLATILITY FACTOR: The stock remained 6.02% volatile in last week and indicated 5.52% volatility in previous month.
+ATR value of 7.4 measure stock volatility.
+The Average True Range is an exponential moving average (14-days) of the True Ranges.

-Roku (ROKU) stock price sited at -26.22% from the 52 week high and situated at 164.04% from 52 week low.
-63412455 shares traded on hands while it’s an average volume stands with 14.76M shares.
-In last trading session, the stock received negative focus on shares from Traders.
-The stock has performed -6.33% and it registered share value at $130.25 in recent trade transaction.
+Roku (ROKU) received negative focus in Monday trading session.
+The stock has performed -2.00% and it registered share value at $116.99 in recent trade transaction.
+At present, the stock price sited at -33.74% from the 52 week high and situated at 114.66% from 52 week low.
+16375313 shares traded on hands while it’s an average volume stands with 14.48M shares.

 MARKET CAPITALIZATION AND VALAATION INDICATORS: